MarquisOgre/digiswap-document/help/troubleshooting.md

 2. Click **“Connect to Web3”** and connect your wallet. ![](https://lh6.googleusercontent.com/-\_sNkO1gcOOJXkduDEUzbExKE2mNxBOR0f86Lpp3BBuPbIcmAHsfuvpF-hKqRn4oID5QzdGkk\_1dTHkPuCmE50vpNNZxEqoM5nPmE\_12k3-8Q8YYoRYqJ\_VGjxJ03YPRuVQ1O5ME)
 3. In section **“4. emergencyWithdraw”**, enter "0" and click “Write”.

-This will unstake your staked tokens and lose any uncollected DGP yield.
+This will unstake your staked tokens and lose any uncollected DIGIS yield.

 {% hint style="warning" %}
 **This will lose any yield that you haven’t harvested yet.**